Indies find the edge | Capturing the zeitgeist of 2010 | Restorative uplift during trying times | Polanski and Oscar: Is it personal?

 Every year, along with the melancholy of autumn, comes Serious Season — when pictures poised for awards pop up like mushrooms, because of that well-founded assumption that voters reward both the earnest and the high-brow.
 Instead of, say, “The Expendables.”

-For some directors, lumping films together just because they’re not, say, in 3D
+For some directors, lumping films together just because they’re not, say, in 3D is imprecise.

 “Are my films naturalistic?” asks Leigh hypothetically.
 “I would have said not.
 I’d say they were realist, and that naturalism is exactly what they’re not.
 Naturalism just records the surface texture of the real, but I hope my films get to the essence of things in a way that realism should.”